12 Online and Work-From-Home Jobs for Students

 If your child was depending on a part-time or summer job to save money or just have day-to-day cash once school starts, they may be scrambling for other options to make bank before the fall semester starts.

 Believe it or not, there are quite a few legit ways they can make a few bucks from home even while practicing social distancing.

 Note: We aren't endorsing any of the companies mentioned below.
 We strongly suggest doing some research before your kid signs on to complete work for any business.
 It's always wise to read about the experience of other contractors so they have a better sense of the pros and cons of working for each venture.

 1. Become a virtual assistant

 Let's just go ahead and say it: Your kid is probably more tech-savvy than most people twice their age.
 Right now, that's an advantage that could seriously pay off.

 Telecommuters (especially those with kids) are desperate for help managing their workloads.
 As a virtual assistant, or VA, your child could earn cold, hard cash for doing things like updating social media accounts, answering email, posting blogs, entering data, and scheduling appointments.
-Best of all, being a VA can provide solid experience in the business world, along with a sneak peak into different industries.
+Best of all, being a VA can provide solid experience in the business world, along with a sneak peek into different industries.

 Bonus: Since this is a job that can be done from anywhere, working as a VA can continue to be a regular source of income once the fall semester starts.

 Students over 18 can sign up to complete basic online tasks for companies through Amazon Mechanical Turk.